biggie-boss/LoreRim/README.md

 ### Magic Changes

+- Every Kittytail/Apocalypse/Triumvirate spell should now approrpiately get the corresponding secondary effects from level 75 perks (such as sun spells dealing half damage to living).
 - Bard buff/debuff length from playing music is now tripled.
 - Magicka is broken in Requiem.
 I don't mind people becoming powerful, but I did some testing and, with the right setup, was able to cast Master-level spells that had a base cost of 4,000 and 1HKO's every enemy for just 200 magicka.
 These changes should alleviate that.
 - Almost all instances of perk-entry based "mod spell cost multiply value" are gone.
 Now, most of the remaining spell cost reductions contribute to the 80% cap.
 TLDR "spell cost reduction" modifiers that were setup incorrectly caused people to be able to overcap.